ritayoussef/SportexApp/README.md

 - Edit existing goals.
 - Delete completed or irrelevant goals.
 - Mark goals as completed.
-- Contains Bottom navigation bar that offers navigation to other sections of the app.
+- Contains a navigation bar that offers navigation to other sections of the app.

 **5. Workout Page**